mattbillard/interview-inrhythm-react-router-redux-typescript/README.md

 ---

-### Part B - Displaying a Table
+### Part B - Display a Table

-Now that you have the data, create a table to display it in the UI.
+Now that you have the data, create a table to display it in the UI

-**Key features:**
-* Each company should have its own row (you can pick which columns)
+1. Each company should have its own row (you can pick which columns)
-* Each row should have a button to delete it from the UI and Redux store
+1. Each row should have a button to delete it from the UI and Redux store

 ---
 ### Part C - Extras

-At this point you and your interviewer will pick additional functionality to add (provided there is enough time).
+At this point if there is enough time, you and your interviewer will pick additional functionality to add.
 Choices include:
-* CSS styling
-* Adding a UI library
+* CSS styling or adding a UI library
 * Form validation & error notifications
+* Create a basic typeahead for the stock ticker input
 * UI/UX improvements of your choice
 * Adding links to balance sheet, cashflow, and income statement information (can be displayed on a new page, modal, etc)
 * Improve TypeScript of the application